Skycycle X-2: Recreation of the jump

 Since the 1974 launch, seven daredevils have expressed interest in recreating the jump, including Knievel's two sons Robbie and Kelly.
 Robbie announced he would recreate the jump in 2010, but the project went no further upon his death.
-Stuntman Eddie Braun worked with Kelly Knievel (son of Robert Craig "Evel" Knievel) and Scott Truax (son of Robert Truax) to recreate the jump using a replica of the Skycycle X-2.
+Stuntman Eddie Braun worked with Kelly Knievel (son of Evel Knievel) and Scott Truax (son of Robert Truax) to recreate the jump using a replica of the Skycycle X-2.
 Braun successfully flew his rocket, named Evel Spirit, across the Snake River Canyon on September 16, 2016.

 Audi commercial

 On July 18, 2012, Audi of America recreated Knievel's Snake River jump in a promotional commercial for the Audi RS5.
 The commercial depicts the RS5 being driven by a professional driver and jumping the canyon off a jump ramp.

-"Each time I was hurt, they all said, 'that guy is lucky that he's not dead.'
+Each time I was hurt, they all said, "that guy is lucky that he's not dead."
 And they were right.
-But I wanted to get up and try it again."
+But I wanted to get up and try it again.